 Trying to understand friendship in today’s world may seem different.
 Back in the day, your friend was someone in the neighborhood, a classmate, or someone you saw (in person) on a regular basis.
 You shared everything from clothes and gossip to your hopes and fears, and they made you feel happy.
 You passed notes in class, had sleepovers, and hoped you didn’t get a busy signal when you called them on their landline to make plans.

-Today, the definition of friendship has completely changed, primarily as a result of social media and gaming.
+Today, healthy friendships are still important, but the definition of friendship has completely changed, primarily as a result of social media and gaming.
 In fact, it is entirely possible to consider someone living on the other side of the world your friend.
 A friend can be someone you’ve never actually met in person.
 You share aspects of your life with them, usually after you’ve carefully filtered the pictures and removed any bad news from the post about your fabulous day.
 But are they really good friends?
 What’s the definition of a real friend?
 What are the qualities of a good friend?
 Let’s try to define friend and determine what friendship involves.

 A Broader Definition of Friendship

-In the past, a true friend was someone that was with you through thick and thin and with whom you didn’t mind sharing everything–the person you ran to after a breakup and celebrated with after a promising interview for your dream job.
+What are the signs of a true friend?
+In the past, a true friend, or intimate friend, was someone that was with you through thick and thin and with whom you didn’t mind sharing everything–the person you ran to after a breakup and celebrated with after a promising interview for your dream job.